How Much RAM Does My Smartphone Need?

 In a smartphone, RAM plays a similar role in ensuring smooth performance.
 But how much RAM is enough?
 That depends on how you use your phone.

-How much RAM do you really need?
+How much RAM does a smartphone really need?

-For casual users (3GB to 4GB)
+For casual users (4GB to 6GB)

 Who it’s best for: